Evaluating Lyman-$\alpha$ Constraints for General Dark-Matter Velocity Distributions: Multiple Scales and Cautionary Tales: Introduction

 Because we shall employ both the half-mode and $\delta A$ recasts in our analysis, the results of our paper will also enable us to {\it compare}\/ these two classes of recasts.
 For Class-I velocity distributions, we find that these recasts tend to align and give similar results.
 However, we find that the situation is far more complex for Class~II velocity distributions.
 While the two classes of recasts continue to yield similar results within certain regions of parameter space, they can nevertheless yield dramatically different results within precisely those regions of parameter space which are likely to be phenomenologically relevant.
 Indeed, these differences can be quite significant.
 Our results thus provide a cautionary tale regarding the use of such recasts when more general velocity distributions are considered.

 This paper is organized as follows.
 In Sect.~\ref{sec:methods}, we begin by reviewing the calculations necessary in order to evaluate the \Lya\ constraints on dark-matter models.
 We also outline the two classes of recasts that we consider in this paper.
 In Sect.~\ref{sec:recasting}, we then develop a general method through which these two recasts can be compared on an equal footing.
 In Sect.~\ref{sec:minimal}, we evaluate the \Lya\ constraints obtained from both of these recasts for a simple baseline dark-matter model as well as for certain extensions of this model.
 In Sect.~\ref{sec:nonminimal}, we then turn our attention to non-minimal dark-matter scenarios in which the dark-matter velocity distribution is multi-modal and compare the results obtained from our two recasts within such scenarios.
+In Sect.~\ref{sec:abg}, we apply a parametric function for multi-modal distributions.
 Finally, in Sect.~\ref{sec:Conclusions}, we discuss the potential implications of our results and identify areas meriting further exploration.